-Central Mindanao Colleges’ Office of the Graduate School Education (GSE), in collaboration with the Research and Publication Office, conducted an online paper presentation on August 6, 2022, with the theme, “Essential Role of Research in Shaping Societal and Economic Development.”
-The activity has aimed to strengthen the research methods and designs that impact researchers in its CMCian community.
+Central Mindanao Colleges’ Office of the Graduate School Education (GSE), in collaboration with the Research and Development Office, conducted an online paper presentation on August 6, 2022, with the theme, “Essential Role of Research in Shaping Societal and Economic Development.”
+The activity has aimed in strengthening the research methods and designs that impact researchers in its CMCian community.

 Close to 370 participants from the Graduate School Education students, faculty, and guests attended the virtual program.
 Setting up the mood, program host Ms. Marie Cris Molina facilitated the leveling of expectations and acknowledgment of participants.